matloff/omsi/README.md

     paper.
 A common technique for dealing with this in the paper exam case is to require students to sit in specific seats that are randomly assigned to them, in order to prevent collaboration among friends.
+One can also have an exam question that requires each student to state who her left and right neighbors are.
-This can be done with OMSI as well.
+    These measures can be taken with OMSI as well.

   * If the server is run through a static IP address, it is conceivable that a dishonest student will take the exam at a location not in the classroom, thus enabling illicit "consultation" by hiring, say, dishonest graduate students for help.
 Sign-in sheets, taking photos etc. can be used to avoid this.
-Note that the server will record the transactions by the students in the file **LOGFILE** in the exam directory.
+Note that the server will record the transactions by the students in the 'script' file in the exam directory (if run as above).
+Use of an exam code, especially a longer one not easily guessable or easily sent surreptiously by cell phone, is a major preventing remedy.
+Needless to say, use of cell phones during the exam should be strictly forbidden.

 <h2>
 <a name="grading">Software tools for grading</a>